 was created with the intention of creating more conversation about the development of, and

 other details surrounding cryptocurrency arbitrage bots.
 It has great features to help your

-arbitrage journey including backtesting and optimising functions.
+arbitrage journey including backtesting and optimizing functions.

 The bot is a bit more intricate than the previously mentioned Blackbird bot, utilising 3 different

-but in turn may be more confusing for newer traders.
+but in turn, may be more confusing for newer traders.